needle-mirror/com.unity.cloud.assets/Documentation~/use-case-create-asset-files.md

 You can use the Unity Cloud Assets package to manage the files linked to an asset.

-File management is only available through the Asset Management pathway.
+File management is only available through the Asset Management pathway..

-> Note: File management requires users have the role of `Asset Management Contributor` OR a minimum role of `Manager` in the organization.
+> Note: File management requires users to have the role of `Asset Management Contributor` or a minimum role of `Manager` in their organization.

 ## Prerequisites